The Great American Solar EclipseAugust 21, 2017

 Creating and distributing eclipse glasses to 6th graders, 4-H campers, and community members to allow them to engage with this science experience without any cost or travel – they just need to look up!
 Didn't get our free supply of eclipse glasses in time?
 Fear not!
 Purchase your own through a reputable vendor recommended by the American Astronomical Society.

 Working with 4-H STEM Ambassadors to train 4-H camping volunteers and provide “Summer Science Experiment” kits to over 100 4-H camps

-Hosting a pre-eclipse event on Saturday, August 19th from 9am-12pm at the WVU Department of Physics and Astronomy (White Hall) where participants will receive “passports” that take them on a self-guided learning adventure full of mini-lectures, hands-on activities, planetarium shows, and rooftop observing.
+Pre-Eclipse Open HouseOn Saturday, August 19th from 9am-12pm the WVU Department of Physics and Astronomy will host a Pre-Eclipse Open House at the downtown campus building White Hall (135 Willey St., Morgantown, WV) where participants will receive “passports” that take them on a self-guided learning adventure full of mini-lectures, hands-on activities, planetarium shows, and rooftop observing.
 Our friends from the Spark!
-Imagination and Discovery Center will be helping us with a eclipse solar corona art project!
+Imagination and Science Center will be helping us with a eclipse solar corona art project!

 Want us to visit you?
 Request for a trained ambassador from the WV Science Public Outreach Team (SPOT)! www.wvspot.org

-1. What is an eclipse?What is an eclipse video (coming soon)
+1. What is an eclipse?What is an eclipse PowerPoint

 Activity: Sizing Up the Moon

 Activity: Scale Model of the Sun and Earth

 Activity: NISE Create Your Own Eclipse and Facilitator Guide